 Studying on a screen

 All OU modules will require you to study, to some extent, on a screen.
-While some modules do include books, for many you’ll need to go to your module website for your materials.
+While some modules include books, for many you’ll need to go to the module website for your materials.
 You may also need to do research online, for example accessing articles online via the OU library.

-You may prefer having all of your materials in print, and there are a few options to get online materials printed.
-These have limitations, however.
-Module websites are designed to be interactive and link you to supporting materials, something that is more difficult to do in print.
-By studying digitally, you are also building your digital skills, something that will help you in work and life.
+If you like learning via printed materials there are a few options to print online materials, as detailed below.
+These have limitations, however, because module websites are designed to be interactive and link to supporting materials, something that is more difficult to do in print.
+Where possible, studying digitally is preferable as it also helps to improve your digital skills, which will benefit you both in work and life generally.

 There are a variety of alternative formats and tools to help you study on a screen successfully.
 Part of succeeding in study is working out what ways of studying suit you best, so try different options.

 - can't look at a screen for a long period of time - for example you get headaches or migraines